Also read about the importance of not criticizing, complaining or being divisive within the church body … and … when and how it’s right to disagree.

 God doesn’t always see fit to explain everything He does to us!
 There are things and truths and reasons which we will not know until we get to heaven, if then.
 But there are things that we can understand and those things are revealed to us through His Word.

-It is our responsibility to read and study the Word and seek to understand.
-It is the Holy Spirit’s responsibility to illumine our hearts.
-So if you struggle to understand something pray and ask Him to open your eyes that you might see wondrous things from His law (Ps.
+So, if you struggle to understand something, pray and ask Him to open your eyes that you might see wondrous things from His law (Ps.
 119.18).

 But in the end, if there is something going on in your life that you fail to understand,